12 Billionaires Who Are Now Broke | Filthy Rich To Bankrupt

 9. Alberto Vilar

 But in 2000, a violent stock market sell-off badly affected both his and his company’s financial status.
-Then in 2005, Villar and Tanaka were arrested on charges of securities fraud, and in three years, both were convicted of money laundering, wire fraud, and stock fraud cases.
+Then, in 2005, Villar and Tanaka were arrested on charges of securities fraud, and in three years, both were convicted of money laundering, wire fraud, and stock fraud.
 Currently, he is serving a 10-year prison sentence.

 8. Adolf Merckle

-But by the end of 2008, his investment firm VEM faced a serious liquidity crisis and reported $6 billion dollars in losses.
-To make up for it, Merckle played a huge gamble by making a series of risky investments, which ultimately caused him more money.
+To make up for it, Merckle played a huge gamble by making a series of risky investments, which ultimately cost him more money.
 After losing almost everything, Merckle tragically ended his life by throwing himself in front of a train.

 7. Vijay Mallya